Tcarlos/Linux-Knowledge-Base/Testcases.md

 # Table of Contents

-    1. TESTCASE1: test the process of creating and restoring snapshots
+1. TESTCASE 1: test the process of creating and restoring snapshots
-    2. TESTCASE2: Install an LXC thinpool on top of an LV and cache the LV on a different volume
+2. TESTCASE 2: Install an LXC thinpool on top of an LV and cache the LV on a different volume
-    3. TESTCASE3: Setup a system for LXC containers that works with thinpools on top of a cached DRBD device in order to make various kinds of snapshots and have various resize functionalities
+3. TESTCASE 3: Setup a system for LXC containers that works with thinpools on top of a cached DRBD device in order to make various kinds of snapshots and have various resize functionalities

+# TESTCASE 1
-# TESTCASE1: test the process of creating and restoring snapshots
+## Test the process of creating and restoring snapshots

 Create an LV and confirm creation